DataSF/datasf.github.io/academy/_posts/intermediate-power-bi-data-modeling.md

 ## Pre-requisites

-This course is best suited for users responsible for creating PowerBI data models that involve multiple datasets.
+This course is best suited for users responsible for creating PowerBI data models that involve multiple datasets. &nbsp;&nbsp;

-Completion of Data Academy’s Intro to PowerBI Course is required.
-This course assume a good working knowledge of how PowerBI works.
-Heavy use is made of the query editor and familiarity is assumed.
-Exceptions at discretion of instructor (mayor.cdo.intern@sfgov.org)
+Completion of Data Academy’s Intro to PowerBI Course is required. &nbsp;This course assume a good working knowledge of how PowerBI works.&nbsp; Heavy use is made of the query editor and familiarity is assumed. &nbsp;Exceptions at discretion of instructor (mayor.cdo.intern@sfgov.org)

-Attendees should have made use of PowerBI since taking the Intro to PowerBI Course.
-This course is not designed as a refresher course, but as the next stage in training for advanced PowerBI analyst.
-Attendees out of practice should refresh their memories via an online course or work through the [final exercise again from the Intro Class](https://drive.google.com/drive/folders/1ot7J4lkhaoBR24dBhXbJbqs7wO5gJQpR){: target="_blank"}.
+Attendees should have made use of PowerBI since taking the Intro to PowerBI Course. &nbsp;This course is not designed as a refresher course, but as the next stage in training for advanced PowerBI analyst. &nbsp;Attendees out of practice should refresh their memories via an online course or work through the [final exercise again from the Intro Class](https://drive.google.com/drive/folders/1ot7J4lkhaoBR24dBhXbJbqs7wO5gJQpR){: target="_blank"}.

 Not everyone who takes the Intro to PowerBI course needs (or should) take this course; it is fast paced and geared for users of PowerBI tasked with complicated Data Modeling scenarios.